kodecocodes/i10t/beginning-message-apps/beginning-message-apps.markdown

 }
 ```

-This uses the nice new feature of `UICollectionViewFlowLayout` which gives you sticky section headers :]
+This uses the nice new feature of `UICollectionViewFlowLayout`, which gives you sticky section headers.

 You may have noticed that the sticker browser view you used before managed to fit three columns onto an iPhone 6 in portrait, despite the stickers being 136 points across and the iPhone 6 only being 375 points across.
-You're going to perform a similar trick and make sure you get at least three columns of stickers.
+You're going to perform a similar trick and make sure you get _at least_ three columns of stickers.

 Add the following extension:

 ```swift
 // MARK: UICollectionViewDelegateFlowLayout